 University of Wisconsin, Madison

-My work has been generously supported by the African Studies Program, the Andrew W. Mellon Foundation, the Center for Research on Gender and Women, the Elections Research Center, the Foreign Language and Area Studies Fellowship, the Law and Society Fellows Program, and the Scott Kloeck-Jenson Fellowship at the University of Wisconsin—Madison.
+My work is indebted to the support of the African Studies Program, the Andrew W. Mellon Foundation, the Center for Research on Gender and Women, the Elections Research Center, the Foreign Language and Area Studies Fellowship, the Law and Society Fellows Program, and the Scott Kloeck-Jenson Fellowship at the University of Wisconsin—Madison.
 I previously worked for Teaching, Research, & International Policy and AidData at the College of William & Mary’s Global Research Institute.
 I received a Bachelor of Arts in Government and a Five College Certificate of African Studies from Smith College.

 Research: Critical carceral studies, gender and sexuality studies, law and society, and feminist and postcolonial theory